crsvt/sensi-stream/README.md

 ### How It Works

--   **`config.js`**: The main configuration file where you set which instruments and expiries to track.
+-   **`config.js`**: The main configuration file where you set which instruments and expiries to track, and control the web dashboard.
 -   **`src/index.js`**: The main application entry point.
 It reads `config.js`, starts the web server, and initiates the WebSocket connection.
 -   **`src/websocketClient.js`**: Manages the WebSocket lifecycle to Sensibull, subscriptions, and message handling.
 It now also broadcasts data to the dashboard.
 -   **`src/dataDecoder.js`**: Responsible for decoding the binary WebSocket messages into structured JSON.